 How Long Does It Take to Run a Marathon?

-The speed at which someone runs a marathon is hard to determine, because each mile might take a different amount of time to complete.
+The speed at which someone runs a marathon is hard to determine because each course is different and they take a different amount of time to complete.

 On average, if you consistently run each mile within 10 minutes, you can expect to finish a marathon in 4 hours and 22 minutes.